 A managed hosting service may be right for your business if you need a relatively powerful hosting service (such as dedicated hosting), but don’t have the technical skills or time to manage every aspect of it yourself.

 There are two main types of managed hosting services:

 - Managed dedicated servers.
-By far the most common type of managed hosting service, this gives you one or more dedicated servers.
+A service made incredibly popular by Microsoft Azure and Amazon Web Services, this gives you one or more dedicated servers.
 However, instead of you taking responsibility for all aspects of the server, your hosting company will handle key areas.

 - Managed cloud hosting.
 A relatively new service but becoming more common, this gives you all the benefits of normal cloud hosting, but with some management tasks handled by the hosting company.
 These may extend to setting up and running applications for you and providing consultancy on the type of setup required.

 It’s perhaps easiest to think of managed hosting services as coming in two parts.
 There’s the hosting itself, which is usually dedicated hosting.
 And then there are the management services, provided by your hosting company.
 These can include:

 - Initial setup.
 Your managed hosting company should be able to set up the hosting to fit your requirements.

 - Patches and updates.
 Most managed hosting services include software patches and updates, releasing you from this time-consuming yet essential task.